ArtskydJ/josephdykstra.com/content/vex.md

 ### What I learned

-I learned about intermediate robotics, mechanics, and programming.
+I learned about intermediate-level robotics, mechanics, and programming.
 It was also a good tool for learning to handle stress. :)

 ### Team Acheivements (While I was on the team)